 - Eat breakfast, even if you usually don’t.
 It really is the most important meal of the day and will help to restore your body’s blood sugar levels to a healthy range after fasting for so many hours.

 - Avoid getting caught up in the “trap” of subscribing to diets which are said to eliminate toxins from your body.
 Unless you have problems with your liver and kidney function, you are unlikely to have any concerns.
-If in doubt, check with your midwife or doctor.
+If in doubt, check with your your maternity care provider.

 - Aim to have a healthy relationship with food where you see it as fuel for your body and a means of functioning at your capacity.
 Take time to think about what foods are good for you and your baby rather than letting your taste-buds always drive the decisions about what you eat.